dillonhuff/SFGen/README.md

 ## Example: Cubing a Number

+Look in the file [./examples/cube.py](examples/cube.py).
+You should see this:

 ```python
 from sfgen.bit_vector import *

 def cube(x):
     out = x * x * x
     return out
 ```

 ### Synthesizing the Python Function

+Now we need to generate verilog for this code.
+We do this using a synthesis script located in [examples/synthesize_cube.py](examples/synthesize_cube.py).
+The code looks like so:

 ```python
 from sfgen.parser import *